learning-zone/javascript-basics/README.md

 `document.write()` writes a string of text to a document stream opened by `document.open()`.
 When `document.write()` is executed after the page has loaded, it will call `document.open` which clears the whole document (`<head>` and `<body>` removed!) and replaces the contents with the given parameter value.
 Hence it is usually considered dangerous and prone to misuse.

-There are some answers online that explain `document.write()` is being used in analytics code or [when you want to include styles that should only work if JavaScript is enabled](https://www.quirksmode.org/blog/archives/2005/06/three_javascrip_1.html).
-It is even being used in HTML5 boilerplate to [load scripts in parallel and preserve execution order](https://github.com/paulirish/html5-boilerplate/wiki/Script-Loading-Techniques#documentwrite-script-tag)!
-However, I suspect those reasons might be outdated and in the modern day, they can be achieved without using `document.write()`.
-Please do correct me if I'm wrong about this.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>